Updated November 21, 2024

 In Sum

-Many retailers seem averse to looking for new ways to get customers to spend more, but that's a big mistake during the holiday season, as most retailers make 20% or more of their sales in December.
+Many retailers seem opposed to looking for new ways to get customers to spend more, but that's a big mistake during the holiday season, as most retailers make 20% or more of their sales in December.
 You should always be looking for any way you can to increase sales.